SonniesEdge/inuitcss-guide/README.md

 * **Objects:** Objects, abstractions, and design patterns (e.g. .media {}).
 * **Components:** Discrete, complete chunks of UI (e.g. .carousel {}).
 This is the one layer that inuitcss doesn’t get involved with.
 * **Trumps:** High-specificity, very explicit selectors.
 Overrides and helper classes (e.g. .hidden {}).

+These links might shed some light on the whole thing:
+* <http://csswizardry.net/talks/2014/11/itcss-dafed.pdf> - comes up on Google when you search for "ITCSS".
+* <http://www.creativebloq.com/web-design/manage-large-scale-web-projects-new-css-architecture-itcss-41514731> - Interview with Harry Roberts on ITCSS

+## Practical

+InuitCSS isn't like Bootstrap or Zurb Foundation.
+It won't give you an out-of-the-box layout, or nicely styled buttons.
+It's a bunch of helper functions, written in Sass, that will help you to build your own systems.

 ## Installing
+You can get an initial install of InuitCSS going with:

 `bower install --save-dev inuit-starter-kit`

+It'll install some basics and let you start playing.